readthedocs/blog/announcing-pydoc-io.rst

 we've layered a few different tools:

 * `sphinx-autoapi`_ which is the tool that takes Python source files and turns them into rST.
-  * The `pydocstyle`_ AST parser, which we use for a parse-only representation of Python classes.
+  * Internally, this uses the `pydocstyle`_ AST parser, which we use for a parse-only representation of the Python files.
-* `pydoc.io`_ is a Django application that is the actual web front-end and building code.
+* `pydoc.io`_ is a Django application that is the actual web front-end and documentation building code.
 * `sphinx-apitheme`_ is the Sphinx theme that powers the actual API listing pages.

 The biggest piece to call out here is the parse-only documentation generation.